Sullivan Ballou: Death

 During a Confederate attack at Bull Run, Ballou was hit by a six-pounder cannonball which tore off part of his right leg and killed his horse.
 He was carried off the field, and the remainder of his leg was amputated in a makeshift hospital at Sudley Church, Manassas.
 However, after the Union Army was defeated in battle and forced to retreat back to Washington, Ballou and the other wounded were left behind.

 Ballou died from his injuries a week later and was buried in Sudley Church's graveyard.
 He was one of 94 men of the 2nd Rhode Island killed or mortally wounded at Bull Run.
 He was 32 at the time of his death; his wife Sarah was 24.

 The battle area was occupied by Confederate forces, and Ballou's body was allegedly exhumed, decapitated, and burned by Confederate troops; his body was never recovered.
 In place of his body, some charred ash and bone from Sudley were reburied in Swan Point Cemetery in Providence, Rhode Island.

 Sarah Ballou never remarried.
 She later moved to New Jersey to live with her son, William.
 She died aged 82 in 1917; she is buried next to her husband.

 Letter

-Ballou's now-famous letter to his beloved 24-year-old wife, Sarah, endeavored to express the emotions he was feeling on the eve of battle against the Confederacy: worry, fear, guilt, and sadness, while at the same time conveying his undying love for her and his children and his desire to fulfil his sense of duty to his nation.
+Ballou's now-famous letter to his 24-year-old wife, Sarah, was written on the eve of the Civil War.